nielssp/classic-stylesheets/README.md

 ## Modules

 Most of the functionality works without JavaScript.
-Additional functionality can be enabled with the following minimal JavaScript modules:
+Additional functionality can be enabled with the following minimal JavaScript modules found in the `modules` directory:

 * tabs.js: Enables the use of tabs.
-* win.js: Experimental window manager, see [this demo](https://nielssp.github.io/classic-stylesheets/notepad.html).
+* wm.js: Experimental window manager, see [this demo](https://nielssp.github.io/classic-stylesheets/notepad.html).